msfjarvis/dotfiles/nixos/NOTES.md

 ## Updating a package that sources from GitHub

-Throughout the [nixpkgs](https://github.com/NixOS/nixpkgs) repository you'll notice a lot of formulas containing a closure looking something like this:
+Throughout the [nixpkgs](https://github.com/NixOS/nixpkgs) repository you'll notice a lot of package definitions containing a closure looking something like this:

 ```nix
 src = fetchFromGitHub {